kytwb/ferdi/README.md

 ## Download Ferdi

-You can download Ferdi for Windows, Mac and Linux on [Ferdi's download page](https://getferdi.com/download) or you can find all variants in the [latest stable release](https://github.com/getferdi/ferdi/releases/latest) assets and [all the other release here](https://github.com/getferdi/ferdi/releases).
+You can find the installers in the [latest stable release](https://github.com/getferdi/ferdi/releases/latest) assets and [all the other release here](https://github.com/getferdi/ferdi/releases).

 ### Or use homebrew (macOS only)